hima-97/Perfect-Hashing/README.md

 To search for an item with this perfect hashing scheme, you have to hash twice.
 First, you hash the item to find its slot in the primary hash table.
 If that slot is not empty, then you find the item's slot in the secondary hash table.
 If the slot in the secondary hash table is also not empty, then you compare your item with the item in the secondary hash table.
-If there is a match then it means you have found the item you wanted, otherwise it means the item is not in the hash table.
+If there is a match then you have found the item you wanted, otherwise the item is not in the hash table.

 This perfect hashing scheme only works if we know all N items in advance, otherwise you cannot know how many items hash into the same slot of the primary hash table.
 There are different applications where you would know the items in advance and this perfect hashing scheme would be useful: